How to Know If Your Website Is Costing You Business in 2026

 Is there a natural next step for visitors to take?

-This one’s a red flag.
+This one is a red flag.

 If your sales team regularly says things like: